 - In Lunar: Silver Star Story, Alex and Co are travelling through the woods when they find some traps to which one of them comments "Who would be dumb enough to fall for that?"
 Cue Nash calling out for help after being stuck in the afore mentioned trap.

 - Homestar Runner

 - Homestar himself usually fills this role.
 For example, in the Strong Bad Email "candy product", Strong Bad designs a chocolate bar in the shape of a pair of pants with a bite taken out of them "for security, 'cause who's gonna steal a pair of half-eaten choco-pants?"
-At the end of the cartoon, an Easter Egg features Homestar, dressed in Burglar Wear, finding one of said candy bars on the ground and remarking "Ooh, pay dirt!
+At the end of the cartoon, an Easter Egg features Homestar, dressed like a Blatant Burglar, finding one of said candy bars on the ground and remarking "Ooh, pay dirt!
 A pair of half-eaten choco-pants!"

 - In "record book", Coach Z attempts to set a record for "longest time singing the 'I'm Just Me' song while hopping on one foot with nine pieces of bubblegum stuck to your face".
 While Strong Bad is in the middle of decrying the record as "random crap that nobody would ever do", we cut to Homsar doing exactly what Coach Z described.

 Kin: They were first created long ago by a wizard who hated trespassers.
 Now they grow wild in some areas.
 They're only a danger to the dumbest of individuals.